e-spinner/IGVC25/README.md

-#
+# IGVC25 Capstone Software
->
+> subtitle!
 ---

-This reposititory contains all of software, and can create the necessary ros2 jazzy environment to run the software for you.
+This reposititory contains all of the IGVC25 capstone software, and can create the necessary ros2 jazzy environment to run the software for you.

 ## Installation
 This guide assumes you are using some linux distro, but this should work on windows with docker or WSL, and on Mac with docker.